 Long answer?
 Still no, but let’s explain why.

-MTSS and SPED work together to support all students, including students with liabilities.
-Bust MTSS cannot replace a SPED program.
+MTSS and SPED work together to support all students, including students with disabilities.
+But MTSS cannot replace a SPED program.

-MTSS is a systematic support structure that provides tiered-level resources for all students in academic, social-emotional learning, and behavior needs.
-Through universal screening assessments, students at risk for not meeting grade-level expectations are quickly identified and provided intervention plans.
+MTSS is a systematic support structure that provides tiered interventions for all students with academic, social-emotional learning, and behavior needs.
+Through universal screening assessments, students at risk for not meeting grade-level expectations are quickly identified and provided with interventions.

 While MTSS can help improve school culture, increase student performance, and decrease negative behaviors, it does not fulfill the legal requirement of services for students with disabilities required by law under the Department of Education (IDEA) and individual state mandates.
 That is where a special education program comes into play.